syncfusion-content/javascript-docs/js/Gantt/Customizations.md

 ### Dependency tooltip

 The default dependency tooltip in Gantt can be customized by using [`predecessorTooltipTemplate`](/api/js/ejgantt#members:predecessortooltiptemplate "predecessorTooltipTemplate") property.
-We can map value to this property as  JsRender template script id with prefix of '#' or html elements in string format.
+We can map value to this property as  JsRender template script id with prefix of '#' or HTML elements in string format.
 The following code example shows how to use the [`predecessorTooltipTemplate`](/api/js/ejgantt#members:predecessortooltiptemplate "predecessorTooltipTemplate") property.

 {% highlight javascript %}